0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 - /posts/frosted-flakes/
 - /posts/my-first-post/

-After reading blogs, walking an apllication, searching for comments, hidden content, references, after running directory scanners and trying path traversal, I got approximately nothing.
+After reading blogs, walking an application, searching for comments, hidden content, references, after running directory scanners and trying path traversal, I got approximately nothing.

 But then I tried looking for hidden content in images and Boom!
-An image at posts/frosted-flakes/ contained flag inside:
+An image at posts/frosted-flakes/ contained flag inside.

 Download an image:
 > `wget https://i.imgur.com/be2sOV9.jpg`